Detained opposition leader loses final appeal against house-arrest order amid hopes she will be freed over the weekend.

 premature at such a critical juncture post polls [AFP]

-Many believe expectation of Aung San Suu Kyi’s release is premature at such a critical juncture in a transition from army rule to army-dominated democracy.
+However, many believe expectation of her release is premature at such a critical juncture in a transition from dictatorship to army-dominated democracy.

-The military government might see her release as a threat to its political process as a new government has yet to be formed.
+The military regime might see the release of Suu Kyi, the hugely popular daughter of Myanmar’s independence hero, as a threat to its political process as a new government has yet to be formed.

-In a country where the courts always favour the military, there could be any number of reasons the authorities could use to detain Aung San Suu Kyi beyond the 18 months she was given for allowing an American intruder to stay at her home for two nights last year.
+In a county where the courts always favour the military, there could be any number of reasons the authorities could use to detain Suu Kyi beyond the 18 months she was given for allowing an American intruder to stay at her home for two nights last year.

-Her unexpected visitor, John Yettaw, swam across a lake to her home to warn Aung San Suu Kyi “terrorists” would try to kill her, and God had sent him to save her.
+Her unexpected visitor, John Yettaw, swam across a lake to her home to warn Suu Kyi “terrorists” would try to kill her, and God had sent him to save her.